jiroor/css-foundation/README.md

-# sass-foundation
+# css-foundation
-quick start SASS - sass-foundation support to create stylesheet of your project
+quick start CSS - css-foundation support to create stylesheet of your project

 ## Installation